maxtuno/slime-sat-solver/README.txt

+NOTE: This repository is the development version, for official releases go to https://github.com/maxtuno/slime-sat-solver/releases

+SLIME 3.2 (Development)
+- Inversion of SHA1? o SHA256? https://github.com/vsklad/cgen.

 SLIME 3.1
 - Support long term executions without overflow on counters and variables.
 - The State of The Art Performance.